AnantharamanLab/TYMEFLIES_Viral/Time_series_analysis_part_3/README.md

 **11 Parse the viral species (species rep gn) SNP allele frequencies for each year**

-Get the linear regression patterns for each viral genome.
+Get the linear regression patterns and Spearman's rank correlation patterns for each viral genome.

 The script "calc_regression.py" was used to get the "reg_slope", "reg_yint", and "reg_rsquared" parameters.

+The script "calc_spearman_correlation.py" was used to get the "spearman_corr" and "spearman_pval" parameters.

 [script]